reez12g/frbf/README.md

 ## Limitations

-- The current implementation uses a fixed number of hash functions determined during the Bloom Filter's creation.
-This number is based on the desired false positive rate and the expected number of items.
+- The current implementation uses double hashing determined during the Bloom Filter's creation.
+The number of hash functions is based on the desired false positive rate and the expected number of items.
 - While the false positive rate can be minimized by adjusting the parameters, it cannot be completely eliminated.
+- Errors such as invalid false positive probabilities or memory allocation failures should be handled appropriately.